bablab/gusto_adversity_microbiome_SEF/README.md

 # gusto_adversity_microbiome_SEF
 Analysis scripts used for the manuscript "Multigenerational adversity impacts on gut microbiome composition and socioemotional functioning in early childhood"

+These scripts are uploaded as .html files knitted from R markdown or Jupyter notebook (depending on coding language) so that code and output can be easily viewed.
+The .html files cannot be viewed directly from GitHub.
+Please follow the instructions below to open and view them.

 ## To open the .html files: ##
 1. Click on file, then click "Download".
 This will open the raw version of the file.
 2. Right click on this page of text and hit "Save as..."